STD testing: What's right for you?

 If you test positive for an STI, the next step is to consider further testing and then get treatment as recommended by your doctor.
 In addition, inform your sex partners.
 Your partners need to be evaluated and treated, because you can pass some infections back and forth.

-Expect to feel various emotions.
+Expect to feel many emotions.
 You may feel ashamed, angry or afraid.
 It may help to remind yourself that you've done the right thing by getting tested so that you can inform your partners and get treated.
 Talk with your doctor about your concerns.